Home

 Mike(y) Rowe and Gallagher play one or more of Noel's growing Mellotron collection, although it's far from easy to tell where, with so many elements thrown into the mix.
 Flutes on Everybody's On The Run?
 Can't tell.
 Definite strings on AKA...
 What A Life!, heard on their own at the song's conclusion and on AKA...
 Broken Arrow and choirs on Soldier Boys And Jesus Freaks, but there could easily be more hidden away.
 I'm sure you already know whether or not you're going to bother with Noel Gallagher's High Flying Birds; in fact, if you're going to buy it, chances are you already have.
 If this album has an overriding fault (and believe me, it does), it's that it's boring.
 Dull, dull dadrock for people who ask for nothing more from their music than something that's easy to sing along with and vaguely memorable.
 Welcome to Oasisland.

 Three years on (no rush with vanity projects), the rather better Chasing Yesterday (no shit!) limped out, admittedly to reasonable reviews.
 Better tracks include the energetic Lock All The Doors, the John Barry-esque The Right Stuff and the trippy Ballad Of The Mighty I, Johnny Marr guesting, but the bulk of the album's the same old same old, I'm afraid.
 The deluxe edition extras actually diminish the album as a whole, sounding like the bunch of outtakes that they are.
 Worst track?
 Leave My Guitar Alone, with its clichéd lyrics and Hey Jude piano rip.
-Noel and Paul Stacey play Mellotron (Noel's M4000?), with brass on opener Riverman and The Right Stuff, distant choirs on In The Heat Of The Moment, strings and flutes on The Girl With X-Ray Eyes, although the strings on regular release closer Ballad Of The Mighty I are real, while there doesn't appear to be anything on the bonus tracks.
+Noel and Paul Stacey play Mellotron (Noel's M4000?), with brass on opener Riverman and The Right Stuff, distant choirs on In The Heat Of The Moment and strings and flutes on The Girl With X-Ray Eyes, although the strings on regular release closer Ballad Of The Mighty I are real, while there doesn't appear to be anything on the bonus tracks.
 Still: mostly harmless.

 Official site